RamXX/cfjump/README.md

 It has been tested only on an Ubuntu Server 16.04 (Xenial) 64-bit Docker host VM.
 Your mileage on other systems may vary.

+**Warning:** This is a large, 3.2GB image.
+It was designed to give you the user experience of a real jumpbox VM, not to be necessarily used in Concourse.

 v0.15 includes:

 ##### Linux